LCD Soundsystem

-LCD Soundsystem is an American dance-punk revival band from Brooklyn, New York, formed in 2002 by James Murphy, co-founder of DFA Records.
-The band comprises Murphy (vocals, various instruments), Nancy Whang (synthesizer, keyboards, vocals), Pat Mahoney (drums), Tyler Pope (bass, guitar, synthesizer), Al Doyle (guitar, synthesizer, percussion), and Korey Richey (synthesizer, piano, percussion).
-They have been signed to DFA since their inception, and also signed to Columbia Records in 2016.
+LCD Soundsystem is an American rock band formed in 2002 in Brooklyn, New York, by James Murphy.
+It comprises Murphy (vocals, various instruments), Nancy Whang (synthesizer, keyboards, vocals), Pat Mahoney (drums), Tyler Pope (bass, guitar, synthesizer), Al Doyle (guitar, synthesizer, percussion), and Korey Richey (synthesizer, piano, percussion).
+Since 2024, Nay Mapalo has filled in for Pope in live shows.
+They have been signed to Murphy's label DFA Records since their inception, and signed to Columbia Records in 2016.

-The band began by recording and releasing multiple singles from 2002 to 2004, the first of which was "Losing My Edge", one of their signature songs.
-This led up to the release of their 2005 self-titled debut studio album.
-It garnered critical acclaim and a Grammy Award nomination for Best Electronic/Dance Album.
-Their song "Daft Punk Is Playing at My House", which became the band's most commercially successful single, received a Grammy nomination for Best Dance Recording.
-In the following year, LCD Soundsystem recorded and released "45:33", a forty-five minute-long composition that was a specially made "workout track" for Nike's Nike+ Original Run series.
-In 2007, the band released their second studio album, Sound of Silver, to critical acclaim and another Grammy nomination for Best Electronic/Dance Album.
+LCD Soundsystem released their debut single, "Losing My Edge", in 2002, followed by their debut studio album in 2005.
+It received acclaim and a Grammy Award nomination for Best Electronic/Dance Album.
+"Daft Punk Is Playing at My House", their most commercially successful single, received a Grammy nomination for Best Dance Recording.
+In 2006, LCD Soundsystem released 45:33, conceived as workout music for Nike.
+In 2007, they released Sound of Silver to acclaim and another Grammy nomination for Best Electronic/Dance Album.

-In 2010, LCD Soundsystem released their third studio album, This Is Happening, which became their first top-ten album in the United States.
-In February 2011, the band posted a statement on its website announcing that it was disbanding following a large farewell concert at Madison Square Garden on April 2, 2011.
-The farewell concert is chronicled in the documentary film Shut Up and Play the Hits and was also made available as a live album titled The Long Goodbye, in April 2014.

-After a series of rumors hinting at a possible reunion, in December 2015 the band released their first single in five years, "Christmas Will Break Your Heart".
-The group later confirmed their reunion and announced an expanded tour, including appearances at several high-profile music festivals, and released their fourth studio album, American Dream in September 2017.
-It went on to become their first number-one album in the U.S. The album was nominated for Best Alternative Music Album at the 60th Annual Grammy Awards and the single "Tonite" won for Best Dance Recording.
+In 2010, LCD Soundsystem released their fourth studio album, This Is Happening, their first top-ten album in the United States.
+LCD Soundsystem disbanded following a farewell concert at Madison Square Garden on April 2, 2011.
+It was released as the live album The Long Goodbye (2014) and chronicled in the documentary film Shut Up and Play the Hits.
+In 2015, they reunited, released the single "Christmas Will Break Your Heart" and embarked an expanded tour.
+Their fifth album, American Dream (2017), was their first US number-one album.
+It was nominated for Best Alternative Music Album at the 60th Annual Grammy Awards, and the single "Tonite" won for Best Dance Recording.